Resources for People Affected by the Conflict in Ukraine

 Sponsor Individuals and Families

-Canadians and permanent residents can play a key role in helping refugees in need of resettlement.
+Canadians and permanent residents can play a key role in helping refugees who require resettlement.
 The Private Sponsorship of Refugees program lets private groups sponsor eligible refugees abroad.

 Many refugees need extra help getting settled in Canada.
-Organizations are actively supporting people within Ukraine and refugees seeking safety elsewhere with medical and humanitarian aid.
+Organizations actively support people within Ukraine and refugees seeking safety with medical and humanitarian aid.
 Here are some organizations that Canadians can donate to help Ukrainians:

-- The Canada-Ukraine Foundation and the Ukrainian Canadian Congress have established the Ukraine Humanitarian Appeal to provide support to the millions of Ukrainians displaced from their homes.
-To learn more, visit Canada-Ukraine Foundation
+- The Canada-Ukraine Foundation and the Ukrainian Canadian Congress have established the Ukraine Humanitarian Appeal to support Ukrainians displaced from their homes.
+Visit Canada-Ukraine Foundation

-- The Canadian Ukrainian Immigrant Aid Society is collecting donations for Ukrainian students studying in Canada who have lost their source of financial support.
-To learn more about this initiative, visit Canadian Ukrainian Immigrant Aid Society
+- The Canadian Ukrainian Immigrant Aid Society is collecting donations for Ukrainian students studying in Canada who require financial support.
+Visit Canadian Ukrainian Immigrant Aid Society to learn more about this initiative.

 York Region is not affiliated with any individual organizations, nor is it collecting financial or other types of donations on behalf of these organizations.
-Residents should contact their organization of choice directly.
+Residents should contact the organization of choice directly.

-Immigrants and refugees are skilled and talented.
-If you are an employer, you can connect with local Welcome Centre employment services to reach newcomers.
+Many immigrants and refugees are skilled.
+If you are an employer, you can connect with local Welcome Centre employment services to reach newcomers looking for work.
 Employers wishing to support Ukrainians through offers of employment can also register available jobs using Job Bank’s Jobs for Ukraine webpage.

 The inclusion of diverse perspectives is a powerful enabler of business performance.
 The Strategies for Immigrant Inclusion in Canadian Workplace features easy-to-implement strategies that can support business efforts.

-Ukrainians and other refugees will access many social and community service organizations in York Region.
-Volunteering at any community service organizations will benefit Ukrainians and others and helps community organizations engage volunteers in meaningful ways.
-The Ukrainian Canadian Congress is currently accepting volunteers to support incoming Ukrainian arrivals.
+Ukrainians and refugees access many social and community service organizations in York Region.
+Volunteering at community service organizations will benefit Ukrainians and others in meaningful ways.
+The Ukrainian Canadian Congress is currently accepting volunteers to support Ukrainian arrivals.

 Be a Welcoming and Inclusive Community Member

-For people affected by the conflict in the Ukraine, arriving in a new community may be extremely stressful.
-Being welcoming and inclusive can help make the newest residents feel that they can belong as they get to know their new community, make friends and start their new life.
+For people affected by the conflict in Ukraine, arriving in a new community can be stressful.
+Being welcoming and inclusive can help make our newest residents feel they can belong as they get to know their new community and make friends.

-The National Newcomer Navigation Network developed a toolkit that provides some context about the current crisis in Ukraine that may assist service providers in helping newcomers connect with the Ukrainian-Canadian community and understand immigration options available to them.
+The National Newcomer Navigation Network developed a resource toolkit that provides context about the current crisis that may assist service providers in helping newcomers connect with the Ukrainian-Canadian community and understand immigration options available to them.

 Spread the word

-A Community Partner Communications Toolkit has been developed by York Region to help municipal and community partners share information about the supports and programs York Region has in place to support people affected by the conflict in Ukraine.
-It includes key messages, social media messages and editorial content municipal and community partners can share through their communication channels, including social media, email or internal or external newsletters.
+York Region has developed a Community Partner Communications Toolkit to help municipal, and community partners share information about the supports and programs York Region has in place to support those affected by the conflict in Ukraine.
+It includes key messages, social media messages and editorial content municipal and community partners can share through their communication channels.
 Please take advantage of any of the resources in this toolkit.